-Numerous agencies and organizations are working to improve or make high-speed data communication available for hospitals, clinics, physician practices and other healthcare entities.
+Numerous agencies and organizations are working to improve or make high-speed data communication available for hospitals, clinics, physician practices and other healthcare entities across the state.
 As a result, many health care providers are presently able, or soon will be able to provide and measure health services and share patient health care information with other providers as needed.

-Broadband makes it possible for West Virginia's providers to use the health care data collected through electronic health records, report nationally required measures, participate in health information exchange with other providers and coordinate care, improve health and provide efficient, cost effective care.
-Many West Virginia providers are presently implementing, or moving in the direction of implementing new technologies, while some providers have been implementing electronic health records, meeting meaningful use criteria and obtaining incentive payments for several years with the assistance of West Virginia's Regional Health Information Extension Center (WVRHITEC).
+Broadband makes it possible for West Virginia's providers to use the health care data collected through electronic health records, report nationally required measures, participate in health information exchange with other providers and coordinate care, improve health and provide efficient, cost-effective care.
+Many West Virginia providers are presently implementing, or moving in the direction of implementing new technologies, while some providers have been implementing electronic health records, meeting meaningful use criteria and obtaining incentive payments for several years with the assistance of the West Virginia's Regional Health Information Extension Center (WVRHITEC).
 In March 2013, the WVRHITEC had achieved its goal of helping 1,000 primary care providers in West Virginia adopt a certified electronic health record system.16

-According to the U.S. Department of Health and Human Services, Office of the National Coordinator's HealthIT Dashboard, 44% of office-based providers, nationally, have implemented a basic electronic health record that includes specific functionality in the following areas of health care and administrative data: patient demographics, patient problem lists, electronic lists of medication taken by patients, clinical notes, orders for prescriptions, and laboratory results viewing.17
+According to the Department of Health and Human Services, Office of the National Coordinator's (ONC) HealthIT Dashboard (Dec.
+2013), 48% of office-based providers, nationally, have implemented a basic electronic health record that includes specific functionality in the following areas of health care and administrative data: patient demographics, patient problem lists, electronic lists of medication taken by patients, clinical notes, orders for prescriptions, and laboratory results viewing, 17 up from 40% in 2012.